larryjkl/public/spot-nat-instance/README.md

 - **LatestAmiId**: This will default to the lateast AWS Linux2 x86 image which is the starting point for the NAT Instance
 - **PublicSubnetId**: The public subnet ID that the NAT instance will get created in

-After the CloudFormation stack is finidhed; one of the resources that is created is a route table.
+After the CloudFormation stack is finished; one of the resources that is created is a route table.
 To use the NAT instance, attach this route table to the private-nat or private subnets that you want to have access to the internet.

 Medium article: